A private underground prison with a crematorium was found near St. Petersburg. The prison was disguised as a country house.

 After opening the garage, it was found that the concrete floor tilted at a large angle.
 There, the operatives found a room in which, in addition to a garage, an underground prison was equipped.

-What does the dungeon hide?
+What does the underground prison hide?

 The concrete floor of the garage was actually an inclined ramp that was raised and lowered using a powerful hydraulic lift.